Kau5h1K/Kau5h1K.github.io/_posts/2019-03-16-handwash-analysis.md

 ---
 ## 5. The effect of handwashing
 <p>With the data loaded we can now look at the proportion of deaths over time.
-In the plot below we haven't marked where obligatory handwashing started, but it reduced the proportion of deaths to such a degree that you should be able to spot it!</p>
+In the plot below I haven't marked where obligatory handwashing started, but it reduced the proportion of deaths to such a degree that one should be able to spot it!</p>

 ```python